gabrielmfern/writing/my-first-conference.md

 ### Lucas da Costa

 Lucas was actually one of the most popular people around Front In Floripa, which was kind of crazy, he also works at Resend, like João and me, and I was really happy to get to know him a bit more.
-His girlfriend Gabriela was also very nice and also went there.
+His girlfriend Gabriela was also very nice and went there.

-We needed out about a lot of stuff like neovim, math, and some problems around programming like how every solution we pick is actually bad, how we repeat ourselves throught history and generations and a lot more stuff.
+We nerded out about a lot of stuff like neovim, math, and some problems around programming like how every solution we pick is actually bad, how we repeat ourselves throughout history and generations and a lot more stuff.
 He also promised to get me a book about math for the Offsite we're having and I'll be waiting!

 Unfortunately forgot to take a picture with him too :(

 ### Rafael Camargo

-He was actually one of the speakers, I was extremely impress by everything around him, and he's actually really young (like me) so it's much easier to relate in a conversation too.
-I talked to him about his talk, which lead us to discussing his creation of a library specific to making slides in React that he used to make the talk, which sounds monumentally cool!
+He was actually one of the speakers, I was extremely impressed by everything around him, and he's actually really young (like me), so it's much easier to relate in a conversation too.
+I talked to him about his talk, which led us to discussing his creation of a library specific to making slides in React that he used to make the talk, which sounds monumentally cool!

-That also led me to sharing the stuff that I've been having fun doing with zig playing around with terminal apps, and making a GUI framework.
+That also led me to sharing the stuff that I've been having fun doing with Zig playing around with terminal apps, and making a GUI framework.

 Also took a picture with him: